 Pork Belly and Roasted Potatoes

-In my post titled “Beginnings”, I wrote that I consider pork belly my first real dish.
-Yes, I have grilled many a steak, hot dog, sausage or hamburger, but this was different.
+Roasted pork belly is one of my earliest attempts to recreate a restaurant dish.
+Yes, I have grilled many a steak, hot dog, sausage or hamburger, but this is different.

 Searching for the Grail

 I enjoyed this at several restaurants in faraway places.
 It’s hard to believe in a Razorback hog-centric state such as my adopted home, it was on nary a menu.
 Many people have never tried it.
 Some are put off by the name.
 Some are health conscious and fear they might die at the mere smell or taste of it.
 Veggie, pesci or other “tarians” won’t consider it based on personal principles.
 Respectfully, to each his or her own.

 Desiring company on my road to cholesterol nirvana, I decided to lure some friends to the joy of fatty, bacon-y goodness.
 With commitments from several who promised to serve as my guinea pigs, I set about finding a recipe.
 A trip to visit family solved that problem.